SWEDISH POST-WAR PREFABRICATED HOUSES, a narrative by Neil Midgley. Updated 1 June 2020

 Reports of the actual number of Swedish homes supplied vary considerably, ranging from this 2,444 up to 5,000, depending on the sources consulted.
-This discrepancy might be explained if the latter figure includes the 2,500 allotted to Scotland in their 1945 first tranche.
-What is certain is that numbers never reached anywhere near the 30,000 first requested!
+This discrepancy might be explained if the higher figure includes the 2,500 allotted to Scotland in their 1945 first tranche(5).
+What is certain is that numbers never reached anywhere near the 30,000 first envisaged!

 They were exported flat packed to England and Scotland between September 1945 and March 1946.

 The first ones were erected at Abbots Langley in Hertfordshire, an event which made front page news as far afield as Australia with ‘The Townsville Daily Bulletin’ newspaper for Saturday November 3rd 1945 carrying a photo captioned, ‘Houses From Sweden For Use In England’, at the top of the front page.

 Immediately below is an article headed, “Hitler Suicided in Berlin”, an indication of the importance the editor placed on the house building programme!